 |Race/Ethnicity||Number of Grads|

-Americans aren’t the only ones with an interest in Insurance.
-About 5.2% of those with this major are international students.
+Insurance appeals to people across the globe.
+About 4.5% of those with this major are international students.

 How Much Do Insurance Majors Make?

 Salaries According to BLS